-i) a reduction in the monetary policy rate of 125 basis points;

-ii) a temporary reduction of the stamp tax on revolving debt and new loans with a maturity of 6 months or less to 0%;

-iii) a deferral implemented voluntarily by commercial banks and credit unions allowing the next 3 installment payments (or 6 payments at some banks) on mortgages and commercial loans to be paid at the end of the credit maturity10;

-iv) a flexible payment scheme for credit cards and lines of credit, allowing one payment deferral.
+- 1. a reduction in the monetary policy rate of 125 basis points, - 2. a temporary reduction of the stamp tax on revolving debt and new loans with a maturity of six months or less to 0%, - 3. a deferral implemented voluntarily by commercial banks and credit unions allowing the next three instalment payments (or six payments at some banks) on mortgages and commercial loans to be paid at the end of the credit maturity and10 - 4. a flexible payment scheme for credit cards and lines of credit, allowing one payment deferral.

-Finally, on July 30th of 2020 the Congress implemented an exceptional measure that allowed all workers to withdraw a significant amount of up to 150 UF (around 5,500 USD) from their

-9This corresponds roughly to 820 USD if one applies the 2020 average exchange rate of 792 pesos per USD.
+$^{9\,}$ This corresponds roughly to 820 USD if one applies the 2020 average exchange rate of 792 pesos per USD.

-10This debt deferral started in late March of 2020 as a special scheme from a few banks, but it was quickly copied by all the banks and major credit unions within a few weeks.
+10 This debt deferral started in late March 2020 as a special scheme from a few banks, but it was quickly copied by all the banks and major credit unions within a few weeks.
 Banks selected only customers that had no arrears prior to March.
-During the first 3 weeks of the program (April 1 to April 24) the banks had deferred payments for around 12% of their loan portfolio, according to data from the Chilean Banking Authority.
+During the first three weeks of the program (April 1 to April 24) the banks had deferred payments for around 12% of their loan portfolio, according to data from the Chilean Banking Authority.